Torrie Wilson: Hall of Fame and sporadic appearances (2019–present)

 On March 4, 2019, it was announced that Wilson would be inducted into the WWE Hall of Fame class of 2019.
 At the ceremony on April 6, she was inducted by Stacy Keibler.
-The next night at WrestleMania 35, she appeared during transmission while she was introduced as part of the 2019 Hall of Fame class.
+The next night at WrestleMania 35, she appeared during intermission while she was introduced as part of the 2019 Hall of Fame class.
 She made another appearance during the Raw Reunion on July 22, 2019, and on Raw Legends night on January 4, 2021, where she appeared in backstage segments.

 On January 31, 2021, Wilson participated in the Royal Rumble at the women's Royal Rumble match being the 17th entrant and the only Hall of Famer in the match.
 Ultimately, she was eliminated by Shayna Baszler.
 Later in April, WWE Network listed her as one of the many female performers who made an impact in WWE outside the ring.

+On March 31, 2023, Wilson inducted Stacy Keibler into the WWE Hall of Fame class of 2023.

+In April 2024, Wilson appeared at the 2024 WWE Draft alongside Michelle McCool to announce the 2nd round draft picks.